Existence and Uniqueness of a Steady State for an OTC Market with Several Assets: Introduction

 \section{Introduction}

-This article addresses the question of the existence of the stationary law in relatively opaque Over-the-Counter (OTC) markets with several traded assets.
-The three types of markets we study here are inspired by the widely cited and pioneering work of Duffie, G\^arleanu and Pedersen (see \citet{Duffie2005}).
-The financial crisis of 2008 brought significant concerns regarding the r\^ole of OTC markets, particularly from the viewpoint of liquidity and financial stability.
-Darrell Duffie's recent monograph, \textit{Dark Markets} (see \citet{Duffie2012}), documents some of the modelling efforts done to understand the effects of illiquidity associated with search and bargaining.
-Duffie also notes that this area is still underdeveloped in contrast with the vast literature available on central market mechanisms.
+This article addresses the question of the existence and uniqueness of a steady state for Over-the-Counter (OTC) markets with any number of traded assets.
+The type of markets we study here are inspired by the widely cited and pioneering work of Duffie, G\^arleanu and Pedersen (see \cite{Duffie2005} and \cite{Duffie2007}).
+Darrell Duffie's recent monograph, \textit{Dark Markets} (see \cite{Duffie2012}), documents some of the modelling efforts done to understand the dynamics of OTC markets.
+It is an active area of research but Duffie also notes that it is still underdeveloped in contrast with the vast literature available on central market mechanisms.

 Our goal is to shed some light on foundational issues in asset pricing in OTC markets with several assets.
-In particular, we study three models of OTC markets described by ODE's which have not yet appeared in the differential equations literature.
-For the specialists in financial economics, it is well known that in OTC markets, an investor who wishes to sell must search for a buyer, incurring opportunity and other costs until one is found (see for instance \citet{Duffie2005}).
-For the case of one asset, when the bargaining results in all or nothing, the evolution of an investor's state can be described by a system of four quadratic differential equations, an overview is given in Chapter 4 of \citet{Duffie2012}.
-There the author develops a search-theoretic model of the cross-sectional distribution of asset returns, under the hypothesis that the eagerness of the investors are the same whether they have the asset or not.
-Here we study the more general case with several assets for three classes of extended models which are still described by systems of quadratic differential equations, but without the particular hypothesis.
-One should notice that without changes of positions the system would stop after a finite time and the market would become inefficient.
+In particular, we study models of OTC markets described by ODE's which have not yet appeared in the differential equations literature.
+It is well known that in OTC markets, an investor who wishes to sell must search for a buyer, incurring opportunity and other costs until one is found (see for instance \cite{Duffie2005}).
+For the case of one asset, the evolution of an investor's state can be described by a system of four quadratic differential equations, an overview is given in Chapter 4 of \cite{Duffie2012}.
+In their original paper \cite{Duffie2005}, the authors computed explicitly the steady state of their system and they showed directly its uniqueness.
+Here we study the more general case with several assets for an extended model which is still described by systems of quadratic differential equations.

-For the first extended model, we do not track the particular asset an investor wants to buy when she enters the market (it is called the non-segmented model/case); but the frequency at which she enters the market depends on that asset.
-For the second model, we do keep track of the asset an investor intends to purchase (it is called the partially-segmented model/case).
-In both of these models an investor's position in an asset is binary: she owns it or she does not.
-In our third model, we allow investors to have different proportions of an asset or different mixes of assets as in G\^arleanu's portfolio model \citet{Garleanu2009}.
-Unlike G\^arleanu though we allow investors to trade with each other without the intervention of a market-maker.
-We will call this third model the heterogeneous position model.